-Scrapbook piecing is generally another term for paper piecing, and is a fun technique which is not difficult, but it does require some time and patience.
+Scrapbook piecing is generally another term for paper piecing and is a fun technique that is not difficult, but it does require some time and patience.

 For paper piecing, materials are cheap as you will only need paper to do this technique and for the 3D projects, some foam squares will come in very useful.

 Where Do I Get Scrapbook Paper Piecing Patterns?

 There are some wonderful patterns that you can use out there to make beautiful 3d pictures, which is why I couldn’t resist buying both of Marina du Plessis’s Creative Scrapbook Piecing Books.
 If you are interested in finding out more about the books, simply click on the picture of either of the books.